myarchive/meteorcms/README.md

 meteorcms v 0.1
 =========

-A CMS system built and based on the Meteor project.  www.meteor.com
+A CMS system built and based on the Meteor project (www.meteor.com).

 demo
 ====